Oregon

 Oregon’s revered North Umpqua River is one of the finest streams in the Pacific Northwest.
 It is one of only two Oregon rivers that flow from the Cascades through the Coast Range to the Pacific.
 All other coastal streams have their headwaters in the Coast Range.
 The North Umpqua is also one of the few designated Salmon Strongholds in Oregon, with healthy runs of spring Chinook, coho salmon and summer steelhead.
 It has good numbers of resident rainbow and cutthroat trout, and its water quality is outstanding.
 The river is also a recreational treasure, prized by fly anglers the world over.
 It is flanked by the spectacular 79-mile North Umpqua National Recreational Trail for most of its length and has 33 miles of designated fly-fishing-only water.

-Western Rivers Conservancy permanently conserved the 211-acre Swiftwater Tract in spring 2017, an effort that preserved important habitat for imperiled fish and wildlife and prevented logging and development along the river.
-The project ensured continued public access to an important reach of the national trail and to a coveted stretch of fly water.
+Building on that effort, in summer 2023, we acquired and immediately conveyed to the BLM another 220 acres that include an additional mile of river frontage.
 The parcels lie within multiple protected areas, including the North Umpqua Wild and Scenic River corridor, the Rogue-Umpqua National Scenic Byway, the North Umpqua Special Recreation Management Area (SRMA), the North Umpqua Area of Critical Environmental Concern (ACEC), the North Umpqua National Recreation Trail and the Oregon State Scenic Waterway.

 For up to date access information please visit the Bureau of Land Management's Swiftwater Day-Use Area webpage.